 Hang a Chandelier

 If you're lucky enough to have high ceilings, take style notes from Sarah Sherman Samuel, and hang a statement chandelier.
 This lighting option is a foolproof way to create a focal point in your living room, and a modern mobile design (like the one pictured) sheds light while adding visual interest to your space.
-You can even keep your wall art to a minimum with such an eye-catching fixture.

 Plug In a Floor Lamp